 Walking home from the Detroit Institute of Arts—my first museum, with so many real Van Gogh paintings that I get overwhelmed and physically nauseated—I see the infamous, majestic "yellow dogs" running down the street.
 Unlike Mexico, which has a sunshine-y warm climate and loads of feral dogs, Detroit's wild dogs are so furry and dirty they almost look like they have dreads, or like smallish grizzly bears—maybe once domesticated, maybe once someone's pet, now alien creatures worthy of scientific study.
 You can tell the lead dog—he is always leading the pack—used to be a yellow Lab.
 The rest are a mix of breeds, but for some reason, everyone calls them "the yellow dogs."
 They are always silently running somewhere—never barking.
 The rumor is that you have good luck for a week if they cross your path.

 I'm working at the college and at the Majestic Cafe on Woodward Avenue.
 I lied my way into a waitress job there: When they asked if they could call my former employer, I gave them my mom's number and told her to answer the phone for a few days as "Torsch's Bar and Grill."
 She did.
 And it worked.
 The Nub Man is a homeless, toothless, one-armed vet who spare-changes in front of the Majestic.
 I see him almost every day.
 He used to scare me a little, but I try to give him change or bills when I can.
 One night, after a super-long, hard shift, someone steals my apron with all my money in it.
 I'm livid.
 So tired and angry.
 I start to walk home.
 The Nub comes running after me.
 "No, you know what?"
 I say.
 "I DON'T HAVE ANY FUCKING MONEY!
 Someone stole it, and now I can't fucking eat!
 I don't have any food!"
 Then I start crying.
-"Oh giiirl," he says, and hands me five bucks.
-"You gonna eat.
+"Oh it's okay," he says, and hands me five bucks.
+"You're gonna eat.
 Just take it."
 I pay him $10 back the next day, and after that, the Nub and I are friends.
 One sunny day, we even play Frisbee in the parking lot.
 Last time I ever see him: He comes running up to me for his typical high five—he'd hold up what was left of his arm and say, "Give the nub some love!"—then says, "Girl, whatchoo think?!"
 I say, "'Bout what?"
 "What's different?" he says with a huge, cheesy grin.
 "You got teeth!"
 "Ah, haaaa!
 I did!
-They tried to give me an arm, too, but I didn't want no arm."
+They tried to give me an arm, too, but I didn't want no fake arm."

 One day, I'm in so much pain I can't walk.
 Feels like a knife in my girly parts.
 I'm crawling on our dirty hardwood floors in Hamtramck, the little Polish hood north of downtown.
 Since I live with a sculptor, there's clay dust on everything.
 The Midol my boyfriend brings me doesn't work, so he throws me in his Ford Festiva—the tiniest car in the world—and takes me to Henry Ford.
-"Waahs wrong witchoo, girl?" the ER nurse asks.
+"What's wrong with you, girl?" the ER nurse asks.
 I'm pouring sweat.
 I'm dying.
 I feel like I'm going to start hallucinating.
-They roll me into what has to be a maternity ward.
-A pack of gigantic and gorgeous super-pregnant black women surround me.
+They roll me into the maternity ward.
+A group of gigantic and gorgeous super-pregnant black women surround me.
 I'm in the fetal position, weeping.
 Only white person for miles.
 (My stepdad would have died before coming in here.
 "I don't even like driving past Detroit," he used to say.
 In the five years I lived there, he never visited once.)
 One of the women pets my head.
 I can't stop crying.
 "This is a blood gas," a nurse says, plunging a needle into an artery in my wrist.
 It basically feels like she's cutting my hand off.
 Next thing, someone's saying, "It didn't work, gotta do it again."
 And then I'm alone in the room.
 And then, suddenly, all the pain just stops.
 Instant gone.
 I can hear them coming back for my second blood gas.
 No more "blood gases."
 No way.
 SORRY.
 I find my street clothes, carefully pull the IV line out of the vein in my other arm, and walk out of the hospital.
 According to the $2,000 bill I get later, I passed a kidney stone.